hololinked-dev/docs/README.md

 # docs-v2
-Documentation in material mkdocs for hololinked
+Documentation in material mkdocs for hololinked.

 To build the documentation, while setting up a local development environment with `uv` (`pip install uv`), run: